Taking Your Household Budget Online – Part One

 • Set up a budget

 The prime value of a budget is that it gives you the information you need to manage your cash flow.
 And one of the prime values of an online budget tool is that you can access your budget from anywhere there’s Internet access.
 Heading into a grocery store?
-Use the Mint smartphone app to quickly see how your actual grocery spending so far this month compares with your grocery budget.
+Use your online budget tool's smartphone app to quickly see how your actual grocery spending so far this month compares with your grocery budget.
 This is the key information you need to manage to the number — to make conscious, proactive, informed spending choices that help you to stay within your budget.

 A common question from those who are new to the budget process is, "How much should I budget for groceries, clothing, and all the rest?"
 The SMI website has recommended spending guidelines based on four household sizes and nine different annual incomes.

-Once your categories are set up, click the "Transactions" tab where you should see all of the transactions Mint pulled from your bank.
-Go through the list to make sure the categories Mint has chosen are the same as the ones you chose in the "Budgets" tab.
-If you want Starbucks’ expenses to be part of your "Entertainment" budget, you’ll need to change Mint’s likely default category, "Coffee Shops," accordingly.
-The good news is that when you click the "Edit Details" tab for a given transaction and change how it’s categorized, Mint will ask whether you want all such transactions categorized that way — a big time saver.
+Once your categories are set up, click the "Transactions" tab where you should see all of the transactions the tool has pulled from your bank.
+Go through the list to make sure the categories are the same as the ones you chose in the "Budgets" tab.
+If you want Starbucks’ expenses to be part of your "Entertainment" budget, you’ll need to change your budget tool's likely default category, "Coffee Shops," accordingly.
+The good news is that when you click the "Edit Details" tab for a given transaction and change how it’s categorized, you will ask whether you want all such transactions categorized that way — a big time saver.

-Next month, we’ll see how to set up your paycheck with Mint, enter cash transactions, and more.
+Next month, we’ll see how to set up your paycheck, enter cash transactions, and more.

 Written by